Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The above statistics indicate that print books are still the most popular format when it comes to reading, with e-books and audiobooks coming in at a distant second and third, respectively.

-• The rise of digital media: In our constantly connected world, it’s easy to get your news and entertainment from sources other than books.
+• The rise of digital media: In our constantly connected world, it’s easy to get news and entertainment from sources other than books.

 • The cost of books: Books can be expensive, especially if you’re buying them new.
 Used books are a cheaper option, but many people simply don’t have the time to hunt for them.